crystaldba/postgres-mcp/README.md

-# Postgres Expert (MCP Server)
+# Postgres Pro | MCP Server

 ## Overview

-*Postgres Expert* is a Model Context Protocol (MCP) server that helps you query, analyze, optimize, and monitor your PostgreSQL databases.
+*Postgres Pro* is a Model Context Protocol (MCP) server that helps you query, analyze, optimize, and monitor your PostgreSQL databases.
 It allows AI assistants and agents such as Claude or Cursor to analyze query performance, recommend indexes, and perform health checks on your database.

+Postgres Pro provides support along the full software development lifecycle—from code generation through testing, deployment, and production maintenance and tuning.

 [ [Quick Start](#quick-start) | [Intro Blog Post](https://www.crystaldba.ai/blog) | [Discord Server](https://discord.gg/4BEHC7ZM) ]

-*DEMO VIDEO GOES HERE*
+*DEMO VIDEO PLACEHOLDER*

 ## Features

-Postgres Expert provides a robust set of tools to help you query, analyze, and optimize your Postgres database.
+Postgres Pro offers a set of tools to help you query, analyze, and optimize your Postgres database.
 It provides:

 - **Schema Information**.